MituuZ/convo-forge/readme.md

 - Use commands to modify and customize the current session
 - Newlines are supported with ALT + ENTER
 - Reuse and modify prompts
+- Define multiple profiles with up to three models per profile (fast, balanced, deep)
+- Switch between profiles and models on the fly

 How the messages array is formed in the request JSON: